 In 1947, Deaconess Sister Grace Jones took the helm and began leading KenCrest’s efforts to take the mission in a new and exciting direction.
 The eradication of tuberculosis made KenCrest available to apply their talents to supporting the needs of children with disabilities and their families, which Sister Grace identified as an unmet need in her community.

 Opening the first programs in the city specifically designed to formally educate children with intellectual disabilities began in 1955 and would evolve over time to result in groundbreaking work in 1985, when KenCrest would open some of the first centers in the city for to educate very early learners with disabilities along with their typically developing peers.
 This model offered new, insightful data on the positive academic, social, and emotional value of such a setting for both groups of children.

-The early eighties saw a blossoming set of diversified services being offered for adults with intellectual disability.
-In 1983 the first KenCrest adult community living homes were started, followed by the first in the state of Delaware.
-These were followed by innovative Lifesharing programs in 1985.
+The early 80s saw a blossoming set of diversified services being offered for adults with intellectual disability.
+In 1983, the first KenCrest adult community living homes were started, followed by the first in the state of Delaware.
+Then came the innovative Lifesharing programs in 1985.

-Today KenCrest continues to ensure that all individuals live well in their community, and offer not only community living options but a host of adult employment opportunities as well.
-Recognizing that the most effective outcomes begin with good planning, our youth transition and employment supports are ensuring that individuals not only live in their community but are also prepared and ready to work as well.
+Today, KenCrest continues to ensure that all individuals live well in their community and offers not only community living options, but a host of adult employment opportunities as well.
+Recognizing that the most effective outcomes begin with good planning, our youth transition and employment supports are ensuring that individuals not only live in their community, but are also prepared and ready to work as well.